National Cancer Research Institute

-The National Cancer Research Institute (NCRI) is a UK-wide partnership between cancer research funders, which promotes collaboration in cancer research.
-Its member organizations work together to maximize the value and benefit of cancer research for the benefit of patients and the public.
+The National Cancer Research Institute (NCRI) was a UK-wide partnership between cancer research funders, which promoted collaboration in cancer research between 2001 and 2023.
+Its member organisations worked together to maximize the value and benefit of cancer research for the benefit of patients and the public.
 Rather than replace or duplicate any of the functions of its members, it seeks to add value through joint planning, coordination and collaboration.

 History

 In May 1999, the UK Prime Minister held a Downing Street Cancer Summit which led to the formation of the Cancer Research Funders Forum, bringing together the main government and charitable agencies that fund cancer research in the UK for the first time.

 Ian Gibson MP, a former cancer researcher from the University of East Anglia, called for the creation of a UK National Cancer Institute in November 1998, modelled on the National Cancer Institute in the USA.
-He used his influence as a member of the British House of Commons Science and Technology Committee to promote the idea and, in early 2000 the committee held an inquiry into the funding of cancer research in the UK which reported in July 2000, recommending "the creation of a new National Cancer Research Institute to set national research priorities and to co-ordinate and fund cancer research in the UK."
+He used his influence as a member of the Science and Technology Committee of the British House of Commons to promote the idea and, in early 2000 the committee held an inquiry into the funding of cancer research in the UK which reported in July 2000, recommending "the creation of a new National Cancer Research Institute to set national research priorities and to co-ordinate and fund cancer research in the UK."

 Soon afterwards, in September 2000, the Department of Health published their first NHS Cancer Plan which announced that the Department would work with the Cancer Research Funders Forum to create a National Cancer Research Institute which would take a more proactive role in the strategic co-ordination of cancer research.

 The NCRI was formally launched on 1 April 2001.

+In June 2023, the NCRI began "winding down", citing "uncertainty in the wider economic and research environment" and "questions around the sustainability of NCRI’s operating and funding model".
+The British Medical Journal noted that some partner organisations had been struggling to maintain their research funding levels in the wake of the COVID-19 pandemic in the United Kingdom, which had reduced charity fundraising income, and Brexit, which had led to reprioritisation of UK government research funding.